Chymyst/chymyst-core/docs/chymyst01.md

 Now we need to define the chemical reactions.
 The reactions must be such that the counter's value is incremented when we inject the `incr` molecule, and decremented when we inject the `decr` molecule.

-So, it looks like we will need two reactions:
+So, it looks like we will need two reactions.
+Let us write a reaction site:

 ```scala
 site(